Andrei-Mardale/hashDNS/README.md

 # hashDNS
 My first Data Structures homework

 A hashtable implementation which is supposed to simulate the lookup operations made by a DNS server.
-Basically the key = website name and value = ip address.
+Basically key = website_name and value = ip_address.

-Besides the "find" operation, the hashtable also supports the usual "put"/"remove" operation.
+Besides the "find" operation, the hashtable also supports the usual "put"/"remove" operations.